What is Dupuytren's contracture?

 The following are the most common symptoms of Dupuytren's contracture.
 However, each individual may experience symptoms differently.
 Symptoms may include:

-- development of thick tissue under the skin in the palm of the hand
+- The nodules may thicken and contract, leading to the development of thick tissue under the skin in the palm of the hand.

 The symptoms of Dupuytren's contracture may resemble other medical conditions or problems.
 Always consult your physician for a diagnosis.